intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 - a `dataset` which identifies the dataset (and is used to identify a topic for the message broker)

-- a `items` array in which each element contains event data for the dataset.
+- a `items` a time-series set of data records.

 These attribute are shown in the following snippet.